AGE-RELATED MACULAR DEGENERATION TREATMENT

 An ophthalmologist can verify the presence of Age-Related Macular Degeneration (AMD) by conducting a fundus fluorescein angiography – the procedure is able to determine the degree and severity of the disease.

-For dry AMD, certain lifestyle modifications such as stopping smoking may help reduce progression of the disease.
-The use of low vision aids may also help in visual rehabilitation.
+In the case of dry AMD (non-exudative), certain lifestyle changes, such as quitting smoking, may help slow the onset of the disease.
+Low vision aids may also help in visual rehabilitation.

-These may be combined with laser treatment to seal off the abnormal vessels.
-Argon laser or photodynamic therapy with Visudyne treatment may also be used, depending on the nature and location of the abnormal vessels and membrane.
-These treatments may help to slow down the progression of the disease and prevent further visual loss.
+These treatments may be used with laser therapy to seal off the abnormal vessels.
+Depending on the type and location of the abnormal arteries and membranes, an argon laser or photodynamic therapy with Visudyne treatment may be employed.
+These treatments may help to reduce the disease’s progression and prevent additional vision loss.